Brad Lauer: Coaching career

-Lauer served as the head coach for the Kootenay Ice between 2002–03 and 2006–07.

-On July 30, 2007, he was hired by the Nashville Predators to be the assistant coach of their primary developmental affiliate, the AHL's Milwaukee Admirals, staying with the team for both the 2007–08 and 2008–09 AHL seasons.
+Lauer joined the Kootenay Ice of the WHL as an assistant coach for 2002–03 season, joining head coach Cory Clouston's staff replacing Ryan McGill.
+He resigned from the position in July 2007.
+At first he was hired to coach the British Columbia Hockey League's Alberni Valley Bulldogs in July 2007, but shortly after thereafter in July he was hired by the Nashville Predators to be the assistant coach of their primary developmental affiliate, the AHL's Milwaukee Admirals, working under former teammate Lane Lambert.
+He stayed with the team until the 2008–09 season.

-Brad left Milwaukee to rejoin his Kootenay Ice coaching partner Cory Clouston, who was now the head coach of the Ottawa Senators, as an assistant coach on July 23, 2009.
-Lauer was the first former Senators' player to serve on the team's coaching staff, but was not offered an extension on his expiring contract on April 9, 2011, after the team finished with the 5th worst record in the NHL that resulted in himself, assistant coach Greg Carvel, and Head Coach Cory Clouston being let go by the team.
+Lauer left Milwaukee to rejoin Cory Clouston, who was now the head coach of the Ottawa Senators, as an assistant coach on July 23, 2009.
+Lauer was the first former Senators' player to serve on the team's coaching staff, but was not offered an extension on his expiring contract on April 9, 2011, after the team finished with the fifth worst record in the NHL that resulted in himself, assistant coach Greg Carvel, and Clouston being let go by the team.

-That off-season Lauer signed with the Anaheim Ducks to be an assistant coach with their farm team the Syracuse Crunch of the AHL for the 2011-12 season.
+That off-season Lauer signed with the Anaheim Ducks to be an assistant coach with their AHL affiliate, the Syracuse Crunch, for the 2011–12 season.
 However, early into that season the Anaheim Ducks fired their entire coaching staff (November 30, 2011) and Lauer was promoted to assistant coach of the Anaheim Ducks replacing Dave Farrish and Mike Foligno. where he was joined by Bruce Boudreau and Bob Woods who themselves had recently been released by the Washington Capitals.
+He was fired by the Ducks on June 9, 2015, after the team was knocked out in the Western Conference final by the Chicago Blackhawks.